“Landslide” Lyrics Meaning (Fleetwood Mac)

 I climbed a mountain and I turned around

-The act of “climbing a mountain” symbolizes Nicks’s personal growth, with the “turning around” signifying a moment of reflection on where she’s come from.
+The act of “climbing a mountain” symbolizes Nicks’ personal growth, with the “turning around” marking a moment to look back on how far she’s come.

 And I saw my reflection in the snow-covered hills